tilek/about-me/world_strategy/how_i_would_like_the_world_to_improve.md

 * Runaway greenhouse effect on Earth

 &nbsp;&nbsp;&nbsp; Examples of organizations working on this goal:
+* OpenAI
 * Future of Life Institute
 * Future of Humanity Institute
-* OpenAI
 * Machine Intelligence Research Institute
 * Association for the Advancement of Artificial Intelligence
 * Partnership on AI to benefit people and society

 **2. Power of strong AI and power in general is well distributed and gained meritocratically by the most intelligent, most rational and most altruistic people.***

+I am unaware of organizations working on this goal.

-**3. Earth-originated life overall has reached sustainable growth and became ever more resilient.***
+**3. Earth-originated life has reached sustainable growth and became ever more resilient.***

 &nbsp;&nbsp;&nbsp; Examples of organizations working on this goal:
 * United Nations Framework Convention on Climate Change